Bearded dragon thermometers

 A thermometer is a testing apparatus used to measure temperature.
 It is a valuable and necessary accessory that can be used to indicate the immediate or environmental temperature of Bearded dragons and incubators.

 Thermometers can either give readings in degrees Celsius (°C), degrees Fahrenheit (°F) or both.
-They are often used in combination with hygrometer to measure the relative humidity and/or thermostats to control electrical heat sources.
+Bearded dragon owners often need thermometers to measure the inside temperatures of the enclosure.
+Thermometers are often used in combination with hygrometers to measure the relative humidity and/or thermostats to control electrical heat sources such as heat rocks and heat lamps.

 The temperature reading on a thermometer is calculated through a sensor or probe.
-Most thermometers have an extendable probe which can be placed away from the thermometer itself while others have a build-in sensor.
+Most thermometers have an extendable probe which can be placed further away from the body of the thermometer itself (see later), while others have the sensor built-into it.

-Thermometers are available from electrical suppliers, general purpose stores, specialised reptile pet shops and online shops.
+Thermometers are available from Amazon.com, electrical suppliers, general-purpose stores, specialised reptile pet shops and other online shops.
+See the links at the bottom of this article for some of our favourite online products.

 Types of thermometers

 Thermometers are also frequently used while incubating Bearded dragon eggs.
-The average incubation temperature is a very important factor in dertermining embryo viability, mould growth and the overall incubation period.
-Most incubators will have their own build-in thermometer, but an external one will work just as well for custom made incubators.
+The average incubation temperature is a very important factor in determining embryo viability, mold growth and the overall incubation period.
+Most incubators will have their own built-in thermometer, but an external one will work just as well for custom made incubators.

 Related Bearded dragon products